Connecticut Court Records

 Criminal trials may be a bench trial or a jury trial.
 The court often elects bench trials for misdemeanors.
 Jury trials are, however, compulsory features of felony offenses.

-Can you be Put on Trial Twice for the Same Crime in Connecticut?
+Can You Be Put on Trial Twice for the Same Crime in Connecticut?

 How Do I Lookup a Criminal Court Case in Connecticut?